 - The second-to-last email should be the “hard sell” (even then, a great course shouldn’t need to put too much pressure on the prospect.)
 Simply tie your product into what you’ve been teaching.
 Include either a coupon or some freebie to create a sense of urgency.

 - The final email should reiterate your offer, and ideally get the reader to reach out (via email) to you directly.
 With my plugin’s email course, that final email asks the reader to get in touch and let me know how they plan on putting the information I’ve been delivering to them into action.
-If you’re selling high-touch services, like consulting, this final email should probably be sent manually by you, with an offer of meeting with the prospect in person to hash out a gameplan (again, if you’ve read my book The Blueprint, this is nothing new.)
+If you’re selling high-touch services, like consulting, this final email should probably be sent manually by you, with an offer of meeting with the prospect in person to hash out a gameplan (again, if you’ve gone through The Blueprint, this is nothing new.)

 Accountability, or the “exit course”